SyrDim/MarblesOnStreamLeaderboardParser/README.md

 The way it is set now, 1st place gets 1000 points, 2nd place 700 and 3rd place 500.

 Unfortunately, the code is not very flexible, so if you want to have different values you need to edit and compile it yourself.
+The executable code is in GvasConverter\Program.cs

 ## How to use <br/>